-27 Awesome Hot Tub Care Tips and Tricks From Industry Professionals
+27 Awesome Tips and Tricks for Hot Tub Care

 However, as a hot tub owner you know that it’s not all about relaxing, reading, drinking, and whatever else you decide to do in your hot tub – no judgment here.
 You need to take care of it!
 That means, cleaning it, testing it, adding chemicals, and making sure it’s safe for everyone that uses it.

 I put out a call to the very best that the hot tub industry has to offer and asked them to share with us their coolest, most unique, most unconventional hot tub care tips and tricks.

 Perhaps some of these you may know already and are currently performing them, but I can assure you there are some really cool tricks and tips in here that even I didn’t know about and I’m sure you’ll find useful.

 An easy-to-use illustrated guide to complete DIY hot tub care, including: the start up, water chemistry, maintenance, troubleshooting and more.
 Follow this link to find out more and to be the first to hear when the book launches.

 Without further ado in no particular order, here are 27 awesome hot tub care tips and tricks from industry’s top professionals:

 When it becomes necessary to drain and re-fill a hot tub (which is frequently to maintain water balance in such a small body of water), cover the lower return inlets with nylons to catch the re-circulating debris and prevent it from getting back into the filter system.